nstoker/reimagined-tribble/README.md

 `ch02-sysinfo` is likely to create a tool to get information from the computer used.
 As I use both Linux and Windows 10, this gives me two of the main platforms to work with.
 I should be able to get my hands an OSX device also, so lots of opportunities for multiplatform development and testing.
+### Learning note
+Something that appears to be missing from the initial section was a note about ensuring that *something* existed in the layout file, otherwise the application just segfaults.

+It seems likely that I've missed something important from Chapter One.